-Contingent upon US Department of Education funding, the Center for Russian and East European Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
-The graduate FLAS Fellowship is a prestigious award funded by the US Department of Education that provides recipients with full graduate tuition in addition to a living stipend.
+Contingent upon US Department of Education funding, the Center for Russian, East European & Eurasian Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
+The graduate FLAS Fellowship is a prestigious award funded by the US Department of Education that provides recipients up to full graduate tuition in addition to a living stipend.
 Only US citizens and permanent residents are eligible to receive FLAS Fellowships.
 To apply for an academic year FLAS, you must submit a FLAS graduate application to the department or professional school in which you are currently enrolled or to which you are seeking admission.
-Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Polish, Slovak, Turkish, and Ukrainian.
+Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Hungarian, Polish, Slovak, Turkish, and Ukrainian.
 Fellowship competitions are held each winter; check with your department for FLAS application due dates.

 FLAS Fellowships are authorized under Title VI of the Higher Education Act and are administered by the US Department of Education.
 The purpose of the FLAS Fellowship program is: “To assist in the development of knowledge, resources, and trained personnel for modern foreign language and area studies, to stimulate the attainment of foreign language acquisition and fluency, and to develop a pool of international experts to meet national needs.”
 As such, these fellowships may only be awarded to US citizens or US permanent residents.

-The deadline for 2017-2018 applications to be submitted to REES is February 15, 2017.
+The deadline for 2024-2025 applications to be submitted to REEES will be on February 15, 2024.
 Please check with your department about earlier internal deadlines.

 In order to apply, students must be:

 - Enrolled in a master's or doctoral degree program at the University of Pittsburgh during the fellowship period